 Topics: The Charlie Gard Case; Respect for the Body after Death

 The Handling of the Charlie Gard Case.
 A discussion of the case of Charlie Gard.
 Father Tad reviews the ethical implications of the British court's judgement in removing Charlie’s health care decisions from the hands of his parents and instead placing those decisions with the court.
-The hosts and Father Tad also discuss Charlie’s disease and the question of the reasonableness of attempting various experimental treatments.
+Related topics discussed in Father Tad's columns include: "health care agents /proxies" and "quality of life".
+The hosts and Father Tad also discuss Charlie’s mitochondrial disease and controversial experimental treatments.

 Broadcast Date: July 19, 2017